x

 Next to take the stand was medical examiner Dr. Ross Zumwalt, a forensic pathologist with the Mayo Clinic who spent much of his career in New Mexico.
 Zumwalt told the jury he has testified in court between 400 and 500 times.

 The jury was shown graphic photos of a decomposed body that was wrapped in a dark gray bedsheet, one that prosecutors say matched a partial set found in the townhouse rented by Maddi Kingsbury and Adam Fravel.
-Dr. Zumwalt also testified there was a bathroom towel with blue dot pattern wrapped around Maddi's neck in a slipknot.
+Dr. Zumwalt also testified there was a bathroom towel with blue dot pattern wrapped around Maddi's face and neck in a slipknot.

 “How did you know it was a slipknot?” the witness was asked.